titansarus/Bioinformatics-Algorithms/README.md

 Answer to "Bioinformatics Algorithms" Book Coding Problems

-* These are the codes that I wrote as Homeworks in "Introduction to Bioinformatics" course at Sharif University of Technology.
+* These are the codes that I wrote as Homework in "Introduction to Bioinformatics" course at Sharif University of Technology.

 * Course Instructors: Dr. Ali Sharifi-Zarchi & Dr. Somayyeh Koohi